kawakin26/wagtail-shiki/README.md

 If you want to display the file name, title, etc., enter it here.
 If nothing is entered, the title block will not be displayed.
+For design customization of title block, see [here](#title-block-style-customization).

 ### Code